JadfGitHub/PersonalAutomation/README.md

 - Automatically classify each security in terms of asset class, geography and sector - classes aligned with All Weather portfolio or David Swensen portfolio - this can include sourcing security information from a rating agency (e.g. MorningStar) or from Yahoo Finance.
 - Include recommendation feature to suggest next investments or portfolio changes to align with All Weather or David Swensen portfolio.
 - Incorporate into server-side JavaScript application/script.
 This script is currently run in the web-browser (Google Chrome) console.

+## Synchronize Podcasts Script
+A Git Bash script to synchronize podcasts on an exernal MP3 player.
+Specified podcast folders are mirrored on the MP3 player to reflect the contents the corresponding folder on the local drive.